dodona-edu/dodona-edu.github.io/en/references/tested-judge/json/README.md

   The possible output channels are:
   - [EmptyChannel](#emptychannel): No exception is expected.
     This is the default option.
-  - [IgnoreChannel](#ignorechannel): No exception is expected, but a thrown exception is ignored.
+  - [IgnoredChannel](#ignoredchannel): No exception is expected, but a thrown exception is ignored.
   - [ExceptionOutputChannel](#exceptionoutputchannel): An exception is expected to be thrown.
 - **value**: The output channel for the return value of an expression.
   The possible output channel are:
   - [EmptyChannel](#emptychannel): No output is expected on this channel.
     This is the default option.
-  - [IgnoreChannel](#ignorechannel): No output is expected on this channel, but given output is ignored.
+  - [IgnoredChannel](#ignoredchannel): No output is expected on this channel, but given output is ignored.
   - [ValueOutputChannel](#valueoutputchannel): There is a return value expected at this channel.

 ```json